Mac App Store: History

-The Mac App Store launched with over 1000 apps on January 6, 2011, including Apple's own iWork '09, iLife '11, Aperture, and third-party applications ported from iOS, such as Angry Birds, Flight Control, Things and Twitter for Mac.
+The Mac App Store launched with over 1,000 apps on January 6, 2011, including Apple's own iWork '09, iLife '11, Aperture, and third-party applications ported from iOS, such as Angry Birds, Flight Control, Things and Twitter for Mac.
 Most of the apps belonged to the Games category, which had nearly three times as many apps in the next largest category, Utilities.
 The most common price point was $20–50.
 Angry Birds, a popular video game on iOS App Store, was the number one paid app on the Mac App Store on the first day.

 An update to the Mac App Store for OS X Mountain Lion introduced an Easter egg in which, if one downloads an app from the Mac App Store and goes to one's app folder before the app has finished downloading, one will see the app's timestamp as "January 24, 1984, at 2:00 AM," the date the original Macintosh went on sale.
 This is the first time an Easter egg has appeared in a piece of Apple software since Steve Jobs had declared a ban on Easter eggs when he returned to Apple in 1997.

 On November 11, 2015, a number of apps purchased through the Mac App Store began to fail at launch.
 Users worldwide got error messages and were forced to delete and re-download affected apps.
 It was discovered the next day by Tapbots developer Paul Haddad that the issue had to do with an expired security certificate.
 On November 17, Apple sent an email with explanations to developers.
 The company stated that most of the issues were resolved and that troubleshooting information was provided to the AppleCare support team.

 On December 17, 2015, responsibility for overseeing App Store was given to Phil Schiller, Apple's senior vice president of Worldwide Marketing.
 Previously App Store was led by Eddy Cue, Apple's senior vice president of Internet Software and Services.

 On January 1, 2018, Apple announced it was no longer accepting 32-bit apps on the Mac App Store, while existing 32-bit apps on the App Store must be updated to fit the 64-bit architecture by June 1, 2018.

-On June 4, 2018, Apple announced that a new version of the App Store would be included in macOS Mojave.
+On June 4, 2018, Apple announced that a new version of the App Store would be included in macOS Mojave based on the redesigned App Store introduced in iOS 11.
+This included new Create, Work, Play and Develop categories for apps, and a Discover tab curated by Apple's editors.